0rAX0/GNOME-Concepts/README.md

 Here's the current situation, GNOME Shell is awesomely extensible but there are no good (as in 'OMG!
 What a good idea!') extensions appearing, why?

-It could be that GS is not as extensible as I think.
+It could be that GNOME Shell is not as extensible as I think.
 But it's highly likely that the 3rd-party devs have no idea on what to do with it besides bringing GNOME2-era features like menus and indicators.
 That's when I and the rest of us come into the picture, what if we put all of our good ideas in a single place so developers who want to work on a new cool extension can choose one and start working on it?
 No duplicate efforts.
 No frustration.
 Everybody wins.

 I hope this solves the issue.﻿